Quantum Calculi: differential forms and vector fields in noncommutative geometry: Introduction

-Our aim here is to enforce, improve and analyze in more adequate mathematical language the main arguments in favour of the definition introduced in \cite{AB96}.
+Our aim here is to enforce, improve and analyze in more adequate mathematical language the main arguments in favor of the definition introduced in \cite{AB96}.
 Our approach was motivated twofold.
 Firstly, by the idea of extending Cartan type duality between bimodule of one forms and vector fields.
-Secondly, by the possibility of introducing a directional covariant derivative in noncommutative setting \cite{AB97}.
-A similar concept to employ module duality appeared in some papers around the same time, see e.g., \cite{Sitarz96,Dubois96}.
-It turns out that for given first-order calculus one can introduce a well-functioning notion (noncommutative generalization) of vector fields with a good operational meaning \cite{BeggsMajid}.
+Second, by the possibility of introducing the partial derivatives in a noncommutative setting and the directional covariant derivatives \cite{AB97}.

+A similar concept to employ module duality appeared in some papers around the same time, see, e.g. \cite{Peter96,Sitarz96,Dubois96,Aschieri96}.
+Our novelty was to provide an abstract algebraic definition which takes into account an action of vector fields (called Cartan pairs) on "functions" represented by elements of the algebra.
+This action assumes some generalized right or left handed version of the Leibniz rule combined with bimodule multiplications.
+Then, it turns out that, by applying a module duality one can assign to any first-order calculus, a well-functioning notion (noncommutative generalization) of vector fields with a good operational meaning \cite{AB97,BeggsMajid}.

 But the situation is far to be symmetric.
-Unlike in standard differential geometry, the converse route from vector fields to differential calculi is not fully satisfying and needs much more technical assumptions, concerning their bimodule structure and/or special properties for a "ring of functions".
-The reasons for this asymmetry are rooted in the functorial properties of module duality.
+Unlike in standard differential geometry, the converse route from vector fields to the initial differential one-forms is not fully satisfying and needs much more technical assumptions, concerning their bimodule structure and/or special properties for a "ring of functions".
+The reasons for this asymmetry are rooted in the functorial properties of the module duality.